Easy-to-read medicine information about terazosin – what it is, how to take it safely and possible side effects.

-Your first dose of terazosin or any increase in dose may make you feel faint, dizzy or light-headed, within a few hours after you take it.
+Your first dose of terazosin or any increase in dose may make you feel faint, dizzy or lightheaded within a few hours of taking it.
 To reduce the impact of this effect:

-- Do not drive or use tools or machines until you know how this medicine affects you.
+- don't drive or use tools or machines until you know how this medicine affects you.